Pinellas Suncoast Transit Authority: Merger

-Despite the demise of the Gulfport trolley, bus service throughout Pinellas County continued to expand throughout the 1940s, 50s, and 60s.
-In 1970, the Central Pinellas Transit Authority (CPTA) was formed, serving the Clearwater area and northern Pinellas.
-The agency was fully established by 1973 and operated 9 routes with a fleet of 21 buses.
-The CPTA saw 900,000 riders in its first year of service.
-In 1975, SPMTS begins paratransit services and both agencies continue to expand their fleet.
-In 1978, tourist trolley service (using trolley-replica buses) began in downtown St. Petersburg and became successful.
-By the 1980s, the two agencies formed a cooperative agreement, which allowed the expansion of routes throughout Pinellas County.
-This agreement also led to the creation of a single customer service phone number.
-In October 1984, the two companies formally merged (via an act of the Florida Legislature) to create the PSTA.
-In the years following their merger, PSTA operated nearly 80 routes with a fleet or nearly 130 buses.
+Expansion

+In the years following their merger, PSTA operated nearly 80 routes with a fleet of nearly 130 buses.
 The agency begins installing electronic fareboxes and completed its central Pinellas operations center, as well as several bus terminals.
 In 1990, PSTA obtained its first express route, previously operated by Hillsborough Area Regional Transit (HART).
 Also in 1990, PSTA established a cross-county bus route via US 19.
 Further expansion of bus service continued through the 1990s and 2000s; with the construction of bus terminals at Williams Park in Downtown St. Petersburg (opening in 1994) and the Central Plaza Terminal (now known as Grand Central Station) in the Grand Central District off Central Ave near US 19 (opening in 2002).
-The agency introduced electronic fare cards (GO Cards) in 1996, as well as accelerated replacement of outdated buses.
+The agency introduced electronic fare cards known as "Go Cards" in 1996, as well as accelerated replacement of outdated buses.
 In 2001, the Suncoast Beach Trolley began service along the gulf coast beaches and in 2003, PSTA purchased a fleet of commuter buses to operate its express routes.
 A year later, PSTA and HART introduced an intersystem Passport to allow customers to use each other's systems for a single monthly fare.
 In 2005, PSTA relocated all of its operations to a single, unified facility in northern St. Petersburg - near Ulmerton Rd and Roosevelt Blvd.
 In 2006, HART and PSTA agreed to honor each other's reduced fare photo permits.